 Numerai Medals and Grandmasters: How the Ranking Works

-How Numerai distributes gold, silver, and bronze medals across rounds, what MMC you need to earn them, and why consistency beats peak performance for Grandmaster rank.
+How Numerai awards gold, silver, and bronze medals each round, the MMC thresholds needed to earn them, and why consistency beats peak scores.

-A note on methodology: the stored medal columns in our database are entirely NULL, so the charts below compute medals directly from raw MMC values using per-round percentile thresholds — gold for the top 1%, silver for the top 3%, bronze for the top 15%.
-These cutoffs match Numerai's published tiering and let us reconstruct medal counts from the underlying score data.
+The stored medal columns in our database are empty, so the charts below compute medals directly from raw MMC using fixed per-round cutoffs: gold for the top 1%, silver for the top 3%, bronze for the top 15%.

 How many medals per round?